 GMC Resolution 32/07 & 02/12

-Food contact plastics are governed by GMC Resolution Numbers 32/07 (positive list of additives), 02/12 (positive list of monomers and polymers), 56/92 (general provisions and overall migration limits), and 32/10 (framework test conditions).
-The first two Resolutions are largely based on Regulation (EU) No. 10/2011 from the European Union (EU).
+Food contact plastics are governed by GMC Resolution Numbers 32/07 (positive list of additives), 02/12 and amendment 19/21 (positive list of monomers and polymers), 56/92 and amendment 20/21 (general provisions and overall migration limits), and 32/10 (framework test conditions).
+These Resolutions are based on Regulation (EU) No. 10/2011 from the European Union (EU).